catdad/raw-viewer/README.md

 [github-release.link]: https://github.com/catdad/raw-viewer/releases
 [github-version.svg]: https://img.shields.io/github/release/catdad/raw-viewer.svg

-RAW viewer is a desktop app which allows you to quickly cull your photos.
+RAW Viewer is a desktop app which allows you to quickly cull your photos.
 You can view, rate, manage, and delete all your RAW photos straight out of camera without requiring conversion or importing, allowing you to get to editing your best photos as fast as possible.
 This application focuses on ease of use and speed, removing all the lag your culling workflow.

 All ratings are saved directly to the RAW file, so when you are done culling, you can import the remaining photos into Lightroom (or any other software) and all the ratings will show up.